Akaash Singh

+Early life

+Singh was born on May 4, 1984, in Dallas, Texas, into an Indian family from Uttar Pradesh.
+His father is a business owner.
+He started developing his stand-up skills at school talent shows.
+He went to Austin College in Sherman from 2002 to 2006.
+He left the pre-med track to pursue his comedy career full-time.

 Career

 Stand-up comedy

 Singh began performing stand-up comedy by his freshman year in college as he performed at his first open mic in Denton, Texas.

 In February 2022, Singh self-released his first comedy special, Bring Back Apu on YouTube.
+This special amassed a million views in one week of being released.